Where Are We Now

 PayPal remains a major beneficiary of COVID-induced shifts to digital forms of payment as well as general network effects.
 Accordingly, total payment volume rose 26% since last year to $310 billion with over 415 million active accounts in the PayPal ecosystem.

-PayPal is the industry leading payment processing company who revolutionized payments on the internet upon their founding.
+PayPal is the industry-leading payment processing company who revolutionized payments on the internet upon its founding.

 The business operates a secure and fast payment rail to facilitate money transfers and payments over the internet with almost half a billion active accounts.

-The growth of Venmo in Person to Person (P2P) has been explosive and leads the P2P money transfer market share.
+The growth of Venmo in person-to-person ("P2P") finance has been explosive and leads the P2P money transfer market share.

 Source: PayPal Investor Relations